savob/savobajic.ca/content/projects/extracurricular/titan-2022.md

 The board layout underwent a much more intense change from the previous version than the circuitry.
 Whereas the previous board was meant to sit completely separate of the RPis connected to them by a 40 wire ribbon cable, the new boards were meant to be mounted using the RPi Hardware on Top (HAT) standard.
 This eliminated the need for the ribbon cable by putting the TITAN board directly on top of the RPi with a 40-pin header which also reduced the overall footprint of the system by having the board overlap the RPi.
 This was first attempted with [Blueshift]({{<ref "projects/extracurricular/blueshift#layout" >}}) to reduce system size as well as reducing the chance of incorrect connection.

-The HAT standard also has a recommended outline to not extend outside the footprint of the RPi (65 by 56 mm), mounting holes to seat nicely on the RPi, and spaces for the different interfaces that might need to pass through; RPi display and RPi camera cables.
+The HAT standard also has a recommended outline to not extend outside the footprint of the RPi (65&nbsp;by&nbsp;56&nbsp;mm), mounting holes to seat nicely on the RPi, and spaces for the different interfaces that might need to pass through; RPi display and RPi camera cables.
 The default HAT board is shown below, I made two changes to the outline visible when looking at my layouts later:
 1. I removed the clearance for the display cable on the left edge since we weren't going to use it.
 HDMI comes out the side of the RPi.
 2. I extended the slot for the camera cable to the lower edge.
 This would allow the HAT to be seated to or removed from the RPi without needing to fiddle with the camera cabling.